 By the fifth minute, I had already lost interest.
 The rest of the room seemed deep in meditation.
 I know because I opened one eye and checked.
-I hurriedly shut the roving eye as I sensed the instructor approaching.
+I hurriedly shut the roving eye as I sensed the instructor approach.
 “Empty your mind,” he droned in a soporific tone designed to help us meditate.
 My inner voice weighed in, “I hope the tailor does a good job with my dress.
 Wasn’t he supposed to give me my clothes last evening?”

 “Think of the deep blue sky; imagine lying flat on a plain stretch of lush green grass and silence for company.”
 My thoughts went to my yet-to-be-planned holiday.
 “Goodness, I hope it is not too late to book a holiday.”